mj-hofmann/CaloCem/README.md

-# TAInstCalorimetry- Interfacing with experimental results file from TAM Air calorimeters made easy.
+# TAInstCalorimetry - Interfacing with experimental results file from TAM Air calorimeters made easy.

 After collecting multiple experimental results files from a TAM Air calorimeter you will be left with multiple *.xls*-files obtained as exports from the device control software.
 To achieve a side by side comparison of theses results and some basic extraction of relevant parameters, **TAInstCalorimetry** is here to get this done smoothly.